TheC0der856/genetic_distinct_diversity/README.md

 Main Calculations:

-To finally calculate correlations and identify KBAs and display the ratios of KBAs identified between different methods different scripts were used that all start with genetic_D&D.
+To calculate correlations, identify KBAs, and display the ratios of KBAs identified between different methods different scripts were used that all start with genetic_D&D.
-If you want to execute these scripts you should start with downloading files and format them like the example files (originally downloaded from Dryad, but in a different formats):
+If you want to execute these scripts you should start with downloading a file and format it.
+The scripts are based on xlsx files.
+The first column of the table is suppose to be the individual ID, the second column of the table is the name of the area.
+There is just one row per individual, but two columns per genetic marker.
+The genetic markers start at the third column.
+There is no header required for the indiviudal column, the area column, and the columns for every second allele for a locus.
+The sheet including the table whould have the name welcomeR.
+Example files, which are in the correct format can be downloaded here.
+They were originally downloaded from Dryad:

 Cymodocea nodosa: Arnaud-Haond, Sophie et al. (2014).
 Data from: Disentangling the influence of mutation and migration in clonal seagrasses using the Genetic Distance Spectrum for microsatellites [Dataset].
 Dryad. https://doi.org/10.5061/dryad.3b8k6